troykyo/dssloopholes.github.io/category/digitalization/Digital Product Passports.md

 #### Reformation's RefScale

 Reformation, a sustainable fashion brand, has implemented a tool called RefScale that functions as a digital product passport.
 RefScale provides customers with detailed information about the environmental impact of each garment, including water usage, carbon emissions, and waste generated during production.
-By quantifying the environmental footprint, RefScale enables consumers to make informed decisions and supports Reformation's commitment to sustainability.
+By quantifying the environmental footprint, RefScale enables users to make informed decisions and supports Reformation's commitment to sustainability.

 ##### References